-If you’ve ever stood in a supplier’s warehouse or browsed an online store, wondering whether your project calls for rubber sheets or rubber strips, you’re not alone.
+If you’ve ever stood in a supplier’s warehouse or browsed an online store wondering whether your project calls for rubber sheets or rubber strips, you’re not alone.
 It’s a common dilemma for builders, engineers, maintenance teams, and DIY enthusiasts across the UK.
-At first glance, they might seem interchangeable but choosing the wrong format can mean wasted materials, higher costs, and performance issues down the line.
+At first glance, they might seem interchangeable, but choosing the wrong format can lead to wasted materials, higher costs, and performance issues down the line.

 Understanding Rubber Sheets